Skip to content

 System.out.println(mxXml);

 To simplify the resulting builder code, all setters in the business dictionary allow chained method calls.
-Also inner element class names match the exact names as defined in the MX standard documentation.

 The resulting XML is: